 Looking for the best noise-cancelling headphones?
 You're in the right place.
 In this guide, we'll run through the top options on the market right now.
 Finding the best noise-cancelling headphones for you will depend upon a range of different factors, including sound quality, design, comfort, price, and exactly how effective they are at cutting out the background noise.

 Before we reveal our picks, let's briefly explore what you should be looking for in your new noise-cancelling headphones.
 Not sure you need noise-cancelling?
-Take a look at our guide to the best wireless headphones around.
+Take a look at our guide to the best wireless headphones around, or our best running headphones if you want to work out while listening to music or your favourite podcast.

 Choosing the best noise-cancelling headphones